 Internet Access Questions

 The brochure mentions needing “a public IP address” which raises the question whether devices behind a NAT router will work.
 Whether using WiFi at home, at a hotel or coffee shop, the WiFi provider usually assigns a private IP address (192.168…, 10.10….).
 More info is needed about this issue.
+(Editor’s note: The new modes work fine behind a router; you just have to port forward UDP 40000 to the computer running the RS-MS3 software.)

 - Duty Cycle – If linked to a busy reflector, the 51 Plus2 could find itself running at nearly 100% duty cycle.
 This could lead to overheating.
 The solution is to reduce output power to a low level, which will affect the range.
 On the other hand, DVAPs, DVMEGAs and DV4minis all run about 10 milliwatts and give good coverage in the average home, and often out to the backyards and gardens.